John Morgan (lawyer)

-John Bryan Morgan (born March 31, 1956) is an American attorney based in Florida, best known as founder of personal injury law firm Morgan & Morgan.
-He is a billionaire.
+John Bryan Morgan (born March 31, 1956) is an American attorney and political figure based in Florida, best known as founder of personal injury law firm Morgan & Morgan.
+He is the founder of the centrist Common Ground Party, which he launched in June 2026.

-Politico has described Morgan as "the godfather of Florida's medical marijuana amendment and a Democratic fundraiser."
+Politico has described Morgan as "the godfather of Florida's medical marijuana amendment and a former Democratic fundraiser."

-Biography
+Early life and education

 Morgan was born on March 31, 1956, in Lexington, Kentucky.
 He is the eldest of five children, to Ramon Morgan and Patricia Morgan.
 When Morgan was fourteen years old, his family moved to Winter Park, Florida.
 Morgan began working in various jobs at an early age, as his family struggled financially.
 In 1974, he entered the University of Florida, where he earned a bachelor's degree in arts in 1978.
 He took an 18-month hiatus selling ads to pay for his studies at the University of Florida Levin College of Law.
 He received his Juris Doctor in 1982.
-While at university, he was the elected president of the Florida Blue Key society.
-Morgan met his wife, Ultima Degnan, while studying law.
-They were married in May 1982.
-Morgan and Ultima Ann Degnan have four children.
+While in college, he was elected president of the Florida Blue Key society.